What Other Kids Are Reading

 Potato Dumpling Soup

-Note: This recipe is especially for teens who must avoid gluten, a type of protein found in many foods.
+Note: This recipe is especially for kids who must avoid gluten, a type of protein found in many foods.

 This recipe is gluten-free, but it makes a hearty meal for anyone!